wavefrontHQ/opentelemetry-examples/.NET-example/README.md

 Now we can enable the instrumentation with a single block of code in our startup to:

 * Add a trace provider for OpenTelemetry
 * Set the service name we want to appear in the trace.
-Note: change the service name to your desired service name.
+Note: change the service name to our desired service name.
 * Add the ASP.NET Core instrumentation
 * Add an exporter using the OpenTelemetry protocol (OTLP) over gRPC pointing to the OpenTelemetry Collector instance